erik73/app-influxdb3/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-InfluxDB3 enterprise for app for HomeAssistant.
+InfluxDB3 enterprise app for HomeAssistant.
-Can be used with a free "at-home" license.
+Requires an At-Home license.

 ## About

-This app is provides InfluxDB3 Enterprise with a free "at-home" license.
+This app provides InfluxDB3 Enterprise and requires an At-home license.
+The license will be requsted from InfluxData, and sent to the email address you provide in the app configuration.

 ## Support